Fadoua-f/cryptoo-management/backend.md

 ## Troubleshooting

 1. Database Connection Issues:
+   - For Windows:
-   - For Windows: Check Services (services.msc) to ensure MySQL is running
+     - Check Services (services.msc) to ensure MySQL is running
+     - If 'mysql' command is not available, use MySQL Workbench or MySQL Command Line Client from Start menu
+     - If using XAMPP, ensure MySQL service is started from XAMPP Control Panel
    - For macOS/Linux: Use `brew services list` or `sudo service mysql status`
    - Check your database credentials in .env
    - Ensure the database exists
-   - If using XAMPP, ensure MySQL service is started from XAMPP Control Panel
+   - **IMPORTANT**: Make sure the database name in your .env file matches the database you created
+   - If you get "Unknown column 'password' in 'field list'" error, ensure the users table has a password column
+   - **IMPORTANT**: Use `127.0.0.1` instead of `localhost` in your DB_HOST to avoid IPv6 connection issues

 2. Server Issues:
-   - Check if port 5000 is available
+   - Check if port 3001 is available
-   - For Windows: Use `netstat -ano | findstr :5000` to check port usage
+   - For Windows: Use `netstat -ano | findstr :3001` to check port usage
-   - For macOS/Linux: Use `lsof -i :5000` to check port usage
+   - For macOS/Linux: Use `lsof -i :3001` to check port usage
    - Verify all dependencies are installed
    - Check for any error messages in the console